flybywiresim/docs/docs/pilots-corner/a32nx-briefing/nd/other-msg.md

 Appears when the NORTH REF push button selection does not match the your airports MAG/TRUE bearing reference

 ### CHK FLT PLN POSITION
+Appears when the DMC detects a disagreement between acquisition and the displayed flightplan while  on ARC or ROSE NAV mode.
 ### GPS PRIMARY
+Appears when GPS PRIMARY mode is available or has recovered.
+If needed the flight crew can clear this message by pressing the CLR button on the MCDU to clear it from the scratch pad.
 ### GPS PRIMARY LOST
+Appears when GPS PRIMARY is unavailable and is unable to be cleared by the flight crew.
 ### MAP PARTLY DISPLAYED
+Appears when a incomplete data transmission between the FMGEC and the DMC has accrued, or when the MC is unable to draw the complete map.
 ### NAV ACCUR UPGRAD / NAV ACCUR DOWNGRAD
+Appears when there has been a change in the navigation accuracy.
 ### OFF SIDE FM CONTROL
+Appears when the offside FMGEC is supplying the outside ND data.
 ### RTA MISSED
+Appears when there is a time constraint in the active flight plan and the time constraint is predicted as "missed" by the FMGEC.
 ### SELECT TRUE REF
+Appears upon  entering the polar area, IF the TRUE North reference was not selected by the flight crew.
 ### SPECIFIC VOR/D UNAVAIL
+Appears when the NAVAID that is tuned for the chosen approach or departure, is unavailable.